MaciejGit6/Scipio-bin-to-cfg/README.md

 By representing the CFG as an adjacency matrix and computing its eigenvalues, it should be possible to spot structural similarities between different binaries — if two executables produce matrices with equal eigenvalues, one is likely a modified variant of the other.
 The long-term goal is to use this as a foundation for malware detection.

+I am interested in reimplementing some part or implementing a new part of this project in Rust due to its safety and recent popularity.

 ## Dependencies

 - Linux x86_64